apache/spark/connector/connect/docs/adding-proto-messages.md

 ```

-### Optional field and default value
+### Optional fields

-Semantically optional fields should be marked by proto3 `optional`.
-The server side will decide
+Semantically optional fields must be marked by `optional`.
+The server side will
-if to use the generated `has_field_name` to tell the field is set (when its default value
-is different from the Spark parameter default value) or use the field default value directly
-(when its default value is the same as Spark parameter default value).
-It is also required
-to use `(Optional)` in the comment to indicate this field is optional.
+then use this information to branch into different behaviors based on the presence or absence of this field.

+Due to the lack of configurable default values for scalar types, the pure presence of
+an optional value does not define its default value.
+The server side implementation will interpret the observed value based on its own rules.

 Example:
 ```protobuf